 - Show initiative

 - Demonstrate perseverance

 - Develop ATL skills such as collaboration, problem solving and decision making.

-Evidence and Progress of the project, covering all strands and tracking the development of ATL skills are all documented on a software system (Managebac) for teachers' and students' documentation, reference and follow-up.
-There will also be a CAS exhibition at the end of the 18 months.
+Evidence and progress of the project, covering all strands and tracking the development of ATL skills are all documented on a software system (Managebac) for teachers' and students' documentation, reference and follow-up.

 Theory of Knowledge (ToK)